Norichio Nieveld: International career

 Nieveld is of Surinamese descent, and has represented the unofficial Suriname national football team in a friendly 1–1 tie with Trinidad and Tobago Pro League champions W Connection in 2014.
 He is also a former Netherlands youth international.

 Personal life

-Nieveld began studying law at the Open University of the Netherlands during the later part of his football career.
+Nieveld began studying law at the Open University of the Netherlands during the later part of his football career and trained as a junior lawyer while at Kozakken Boys.
+In a January 2023 interview, he stated that he had not become wealthy from football and therefore maintained a regular job alongside the sport.